peter-leonov/ngx_http_js_module/README.markdown

 ### time

 Every call to `new Date()` issues a syscal and gives the most current date time available. nginx in its turn caches time for a performance reasons.
-It stores it in the every event process “cycle” so the time can be optained without a syscall. `Nginx.time` takes that cached time for us.
+It stores it in the every event process “cycle” so the time can be obtained without a syscall. `Nginx.time` takes that cached time for us.

-Return a number with millisecconds from the epoch (like `+new Date()` does).
+Return a number with milliseconds from the epoch (like `+new Date()` does).

 ### prefix

 Gives a string with a current nginx prefix.
-Prefix is the path to the “home direcroy” of nginx configuration.
+Prefix is the path to the “home directory” of nginx configuration.
 It may be set with different ways see the [configuration time prefix][] and [`-p` option][p option].
 Note that some versions of nginx may take the prefix from the configuration file path.

 [configuration time prefix]: http://wiki.nginx.org/NginxInstallOptions
 [p option]: http://wiki.nginx.org/NginxCommandLine#Options